 Whether a region undergoes a decadal trend in RWP amplitude or not, it is essential to examine the possibility of trends in RWP phase as well.
 Even in areas where E exhibits no monotonic trend, a change in the trough-ridge occurrence ratio over time may signify changes in the local weather and climate.
 To that end, the seasonal-mean RWP phase index is computed based on those time instances that feature an RWP object (Sect.
 2.3).
 This metric can take any value between -1 and +1, indicating whether and by how much troughs or ridges prevail in the given location and season.
 It is above zero when ridges occur more often than troughs and below zero in the opposite case.
+For instance, a seasonal-mean phase index of +0.2 indicates that in a given grid point 60% of the times in a season that a RWP object is present correspond to a ridge and 40% of the times correspond to a trough.

 Figure 7 shows the 1979-2019 trends in the standardized seasonal-mean RWP phase index at 300 hPa, as well as the climatological-mean phase index.
 The latter is based on the full phase field of v rather than the RWP v' field, such that it reflects the climatological tendency toward positive or negative phase values associated with stationary waves.
-Since the The seasonal-mean RWP phase index at low latitudes remains undefined for seasons when no RWP object is detected, the trend is not assessed at grid points where which is a common occurrence at low latitudes.
-When the phase index is undefined for more than 25% of the seasons (i.e., 11 or more out of the total 41 seasons)fall in this category (masked areas in Figs, the trend is not computed and the grid point is masked (grey shading in Fig. 7,8,10).
+The seasonalmean RWP phase index remains undefined for seasons when no RWP object is detected, which is a common occurrence at low latitudes.
+When the phase index is undefined for more than 25% of the seasons (i.e., 11 or more out of the total 41 seasons), the trend is not computed and the grid point is masked (grey shading in Fig. 7).

 The analysis reveals that monotonic trends do emerge for certain regions and seasons.
-Statistically significant positive trends are found in DJF over the Arctic Ocean region that corresponds to the left exit of the N Atlantic jet stream and RWP track, indicating that the frequency of ridges is increasing occurrence of ridges increases relative to that of troughs (Fig. 7a).
+Statistically significant positive trends are found in DJF over the Arctic Ocean region that corresponds to the left exit of the N Atlantic jet stream and RWP track, indicating that the frequency of occurrence of occurrence frequency of ridges increases relative to that of troughs (Fig. 7a).
 A larger part of the midlatitudes experiences statistically significant trends in MAM (Fig. 7b).
 Specifically, a positive trend is found over most of Europe with negative trends upstream (N Atlantic) and downstream (Western Asia).
 A dipole trend pattern characterizes the Arctic ocean; probably associated with the increasing occurrence of a cross-polar wind pattern, rather than two separate processes.
 Finally, negative trends are found over the Sea of Japan with an equally large region of positive trends downstream over the N Pacific.

-Prominent patterns emerge in JJA with statistically significant trends of alternating signs extending from N America to Central Asia (Fig. 7c).
+Prominent patterns emerge in JJA with statistically significant trends of alternating signs extending from N America to 300 Central Asia (Fig. 7c).
 Negative trends are found in Eastern N America, NE Atlantic, and Central Asia, while positive trends are found in the regions in between as well as in Greenland.
 When it comes to SON, positive trends are found in Eastern Europe and negative in Central Asia (Fig. 7d).
 Further to the north, negative and positive trends are found to the west and east of Greenland, respectively.